Last Night (1998 film): Plot

 The local DJ is spending his last hours playing the "Top 500 of All Time," which is heard on various radios.
 It mainly consists of pop tunes from the early '70s by artists such as The 5th Dimension, Looking Glass, The DeFranco Family, and Edward Bear.
 At one point, he reiterates he is playing the Top 500 of All Time, then amusingly adds, "According to me!"

-In the final hour, Duncan opens the door upon hearing a gunshot on the street only to be held hostage by Marty; in the concert that only a few people have attended, Mrs. Carlton quietly walks in while Menzies plays piano poorly on the stage.
+In the final hour, Duncan opens the door upon hearing a gunshot on the street only to be held hostage by Marty; in the concert that only a few people have attended, Mrs. Carlton quietly walks in and takes a seat while Menzies plays a dissonant piano piece on the stage.
 Sandra is stopped by a group of protesters who block traffic and vandalize the car she borrowed from Craig.
 Sandra then returns to Patrick's apartment.
 Using Patrick's phone, Sandra listens to Duncan's voicemail in which he assured his power company's customers that the gas will be running 'til the end.
 Upon realizing she will not reunite with Duncan, Sandra asks Patrick to join in her suicide pact which she had with Duncan.
 Patrick initially refuses, stating that he needs to know her more and to find a reason to love her in order to consider it, so they share their stories, slowly progressing into a serious topic: Patrick's lost loved one.

 As midnight approaches, Craig meets with Donna and finds it difficult to believe that she is a virgin.
 Donna finds herself ashamed but Craig successfully turns the situation around and they have sex.
-While Patrick and Sandra make their final attempt to contact Duncan, it is revealed that Duncan was killed by a mob.
+Patrick's parents meet the end in prayer, while his sister and her significant other join a street celebration.
+While Patrick and Sandra make their final attempt to contact Duncan, it is revealed that Duncan was killed by Marty.
 Patrick and Sandra both sit on the roof facing each other, listening to the song "Guantanamera," each holding a loaded pistol to the other's temple.
 However, as the final seconds approach, both characters, overcome with emotion, lower their pistols and slowly embrace in a kiss.